christsven/H.E.A.T/ruleset/H.E.A.T.md

 engaging any armoured target over several kilometers.
 They are most often wire- guided, thus being able to strike targets which move after deployment.

 This places the system operator at a risk of being attacked while the missile is still mid-air.

 ##### Gameplay

-Any ATGM team consists of 1 system operators (SMG or PDW) + 2 loader (SMG or PDW).
+ATGMs come in different forms, but mostly consist of a stationary or fixed weapon system with a weapon operator, similar to an anti-tank gun or machine gun position.

+They can also come as vehicle mounted systems.
+For details on target selection, shooting and guiding over multiple rounds, see rule section.

+###### Default weapon costs

 | Veterancy | Cost |
 | ---- | ---- |